leopoulson/gossip-planning/README.md

 # Planning in the Dynamic Gossip Problem #

-This is my undegraduate project code & thesis.
+This is my undergraduate project code & thesis.